 Ahmedi has extensive teaching experience, acquired through teaching a variety of courses – including political philosophy, international politics, security studies, Swedish government, and comparative politics – at Stockholm University, Swedish National Defence University, Södertörn University, and Karlstad University.

 Idris Ahmedi holds a BA in theoretical philosophy and a PhD in political science from Stockholm University.
 He has taught at Stockholm University, Swedish National Defence University, and Södertörn University.
-Currently, he is teaching and conducting research in political science at Karlstad University.
+He is a Senior Lecturer and Director of Undergraduate Studies at the Department of Political Science, Karlstad University.